gustavoguimaraes/bukawiki/Home.md

 #Other Practical Things
 ##Haircuts
-  **Salvatore near Brauhaus Bönnsch (Wolf is great for women’s haircuts) *There’s a pretty cheap decent place in the mall with the Hit Markt
+**    Salvatore near Brauhaus Bönnsch (Wolf is great for women’s haircuts) *+    There’s a pretty cheap decent place in the mall with the Hit Markt

 ##Printing documents
 *  The Hotel Acora will print train tickets & small things at the reception; you can also try the internet cafe right near the stairs at the T-Busch train stop.

 ##Groceries
 *  HIT (they have everything!), Aldi & DM behind Acora for food & drugstores; Large BioMarkt by Hauptbahnhof; Galeria Kaufhof for fancy import foods

 ##Laundry
 *  Washing your clothes at The Acora can be expensive.
 The front desk charges by the hour.
 One Buka bought an 11€ drying rack at HIT and hand-washed everything in the shower.
 Dry Cleaner at Tannenbusch Mitte is excellent.
 Friendly, quick with cleaning, and does a good job.
 She will also do bulk laundry.